Key takeaways:

 Anxiety or panic attacks

-Topiramate (Topamax, Qudexy XR, Trokendi XR) is approved to treat epilepsy and prevent migraines.
-It’s also one of the two medications in Qsymia (phentermine / topiramate) used to help promote weight loss.
-And it’s used off-label to treat alcohol use disorder too.
+Topiramate (Topamax, Qudexy XR, Trokendi XR) is approved to treat seizures and prevent migraines.
+It’s also one of the two medications in Qsymia (phentermine / topiramate), which is used to promote weight loss.
+And it’s used off-label to treat alcohol use disorder, too.

 Topiramate withdrawal can occur when it’s stopped abruptly instead of tapered.
 The greatest risk is that your seizures worsen.
-Instead of stopping topiramate at once, your HCP can help you taper your dosage gradually.
+Instead of stopping topiramate at once, your healthcare professional can help you taper your dose gradually.

 Gabapentin (Neurontin) is approved to treat seizures and nerve pain.
 It’s also used off-label to treat withdrawal symptoms in alcohol use disorder.
 But, you shouldn’t stop taking gabapentin suddenly.
 Withdrawal symptoms can start as soon as 12 hours after stopping it.